UniversityOfSaintThomas/mic_salesforce_docs/README.md

 # MIC Salesforce Documentation

-## The following outlines where and how we use Salesforce in RFIs (Request for Information) and APIs.
+## The following outlines where and how we use Salesforce

 ### Capricorn JS Services